Lesson 1: Get Shaking!

 It is crucial to recognize that all data handled by computers is digital, represented internally as ones and zeros.
 This binary data is encoded and decoded for human readability.
 In contrast, analog data represents continuous information through variable physical quantities.
 Digital data approximates analog data through a process called sampling—similar to connecting points along a curve in a connect-the-dots activity.
 While digital signals may not perfectly align with analog signals, they serve as effective approximations.

-Students will apply these concepts in a coded program designed to process and display UDP data from the Raspberry Shake!
+The class will take these concepts and use them as part of a coded program to process and display the Raspberry Shake’s UDP data!

 Practice